Tips for Nonprofits During a Recession

 Networking For Young PR Professionals

-Networking is important for any young professional, but especially for those in a field like public relations.
-Knowing the right people in the industry can be a huge benefit for landing new client work, job opportunities, referrals, mentoring or having insider intel.
+As a young PR professional in 2024, investing time and effort in networking continues to be a steadfast contributor to a fulfilling and successful career trajectory, unlocking doors to a world of possibilities and growth in an ever-evolving professional landscape.new client work, job opportunities, referrals, mentoring or having insider intel.
 In fact, a study conducted by The U.S. Bureau of Labor and Statistics found that 85% of jobs are filled by networking!

 The opportunity to network can happen at any PR event or conference, so make sure to take advantage of these moments when they present themselves.
 Aside from attending networking events in person, thanks to the internet you’re now able to network right from home!
 LinkedIn is one of the most popular sites when it comes to business networking; adding past internship contacts, professors, employers and colleagues can be a great start to building your online connections.
 If you’re interviewing for a job at a company, don’t be afraid to connect with one of their current employees and strike up a conversation on their experience with the company and what got them to their current position.